-Application icons Description Waveform application.
-Use this application to view the voltage versus time display of the video signal.
-Waveform Vector application.
+Application icons Description Waveform Waveform display application.
+Use this application to view the voltage-versus-time display of the video signal.
+Vector Vector application .
 Use this application to call up the Vector, which plots color difference signals for viewing hue and amplitude, but not luminance.
-Vector Audio application.
-Use this application to view a level meter display of the audio in the monitored signal, along with a Lissajous display and Channel Correlation meter for monitoring two channel audio phase (Lissajous, Channel Correlation, and Audio Session require Option MP2-AUD).
+Audio Audio application.
+Use this application to view a level-meter display of the audio in the monitored signal, along with a Lissajous display and Channel Correlation meter for monitoring two channel audio phase (Lissajous, Channel Correlation, and Audio Session require Option MP-AUD).
 Also included are Test level and Peak program level indicators.
-Picture application.
+Picture Picture application.
 Use this application to view the picture generated by the video signal.
-Picture Video Session application.
-Use this application to view timing offsets between the incoming SDI video signals and Black Burst/Tri-Level Sync external reference signals.
+Video Session Video Session application .
+Use this application to view various performance parameters of the SDI video signal or the decoded IP stream.